ED-IP/Milestone-3-project/README.md

 - __Register User page__

-    - In this section of the web an anonimous user can register to gain the ability to add/edit/delete entrys from dictionary
+    - In this section of the web an anonymous user can register to gain the ability to add/edit/delete entries from dictionary
     - The user have to provide a username, e-mail and a password
     - There is a link to the Log In page in case that the user have already registered.